irmlma/mobility-simulation/README.md

 ```

 ## Contact
-If you have any questions, please open an issue or let me know:
+If you have any questions, open an issue or let me know:
 - Ye Hong {hongy@ethz.ch}